EDI Converter API User Guide

 raise Exception(f'Error parsing EDI; Error: {claim}')

-For CSV output, the line with the error will have the “ERROR:” prefix.
+For CSV output, an error line starts with the ERROR: prefix.

 if line.startswith("ERROR:"):